davorinjurkovic007/MinimalAPI/README.md

 # MinimalAPI
 Minimal API and how to use it

   End to End Project With Minimal API In ASP.NET Core 6.0
+  Using JWT token integration